-Last year, 2.1 BILLION plastic bags were sold in the UK.
+In 2019, 2.1 BILLION plastic bags were sold in the UK.
 That’s nearly 6 million bags every day.

-1.6 BILLION of these – over half – were Bags for Life.
+1.6 BILLION of these – over half – were bags for life.
 These contain up to three times as much plastic as traditional single-use bags and.
-Unlike single use bags, the charges on Bags for Life are not expected to be donated to good causes and retailers are not required to formally report sales.
+Unlike single use bags, the charges on bags for life are not expected to be donated to good causes and retailers are not required to formally report sales.
 This loophole has the potential to create an additional revenue stream for retailers and VAT from sales benefits government.

 We don’t just want to see a ban.
 We’re also calling for fully transparent reporting from government and retailers on the volume of ALL plastic bags sold and how the proceeds are being used and closed loop solutions that encourage reuse.